Dartkitten/odysseus/README.md

 inside **Settings**.
 Only edit `.env` for deployment-level overrides like `APP_BIND`, `APP_PORT`, `AUTH_ENABLED`, `DATABASE_URL`, or a pre-seeded admin password.

-On first setup, Odysseus prompts the user to create the admin account.
-If `ODYSSEUS_ADMIN_USER` is set, a temporary password will be printed in the terminal.
-For Docker installs, the same line is in `docker compose logs odysseus`.
+On first setup, Odysseus creates an admin account (admin unless ODYSSEUS_ADMIN_USER is set) and prints a temporary password in the terminal.
+For Docker installs, unless the `ODYSSEUS_ADMIN_USER` is set, Odysseus prompts the user to create the admin account, otherwise `docker compose logs odysseus` will reveal the temporary password.
 Use that for the first login, then change it in **Settings**.

 Contributing?
 See [CONTRIBUTING.md](CONTRIBUTING.md) for setup, testing, and